Bumblefoot in Ducks: Symptoms, Causes, and Treatments

 Prevention is always better than cure, and keeping bumblefoot at bay is all about creating a safe and healthy environment for your ducks.
 Here are some key steps:

-• Proper bedding: Provide ample soft bedding, like straw or wood shavings, to cushion their feet and absorb moisture.
+- Proper bedding: Provide ample soft bedding, like straw or wood shavings, to cushion their feet and absorb moisture.
+Artificial Turf is an excellent option for the duck run.

 Prevention Enhancements: Improving Your Ducks’ Habitat